 - Message Queue for MQTTA special type of message that is provided based on the standard MQTT protocol.
 This type of message can be directly sent to a specified target MQTT client without subscription matching.
 For more information, see P2P Messaging model (MQTT).

 - Real-Time Communication (RTC)

 - A real-time network communication method for the voice and video fields.
 Currently, the mainstream use cases include voice calling, video calling, and video conferencing.

 - This server hosts the audio/video and related media channel services provided by Alibaba Cloud RTC.

 - These servers are the control nodes in the audio/video communication system, which are referred to as audio/video management services in this topic.
-The audio/video management service is self-constructed, and is used to control the life cycle of all audio/video communication sessions.
-The management node is normally deployed on the cloud, and is constructed using Alibaba Cloud products.
+The RTC management service must be manually created, and controls the lifecycles of all RTC sessions.
+The management node is normally deployed in the cloud, and is constructed using Alibaba Cloud products.

 - Audio/video mobile application

 - This is the application on the terminal that is used by the end user in the audio/video communication system, which is referred to as the terminal application in this topic.
 The user uses this application to initiate or participate in audio/video calls.